Silica gel: Desiccant

-In many items, moisture encourages the growth of mold and spoilage.
-Condensation may also damage other items such as electronics and may speed the decomposition of chemicals, such as those in vitamin pills.
-Through the inclusion of silica gel packets, these items can be preserved longer.
-It may aid the drying out of electronic equipment during attempts to restore items that have been exposed to moisture accidentally.
+Initial use

+Moisture can cause mold and spoilage in many items.
+It can also damage electronics by causing condensation and shorten the lifespan of chemicals, like those in vitamins.
+Silica gel packets help by absorbing moisture and extending the life of these items.

 Silica gel may also be used to keep the relative humidity inside a high frequency radio or satellite transmission system waveguide as low as possible (see also humidity buffering).
 Excessive moisture buildup within a waveguide can cause arcing inside the waveguide itself, damaging the power amplifier feeding it.
 Also, the beads of water that form and condense inside the waveguide change the characteristic impedance and frequency, degrading the signal.
 It is common for a small compressed air system (similar to a small home aquarium pump) to be employed to circulate the air inside the waveguide over a jar of silica gel.

-Silica gel can adsorb about 40 percent of its weight in moisture and can take the relative humidity in a closed container down to about 40 percent.
-Once saturated, you can propel the moisture off and reuse silica gel by heating it above 300 degrees F (150 C).

 Silica gel is also used to dry the air in industrial compressed air systems.
 Air from the compressor discharge flows through a bed of silica gel beads.
 The silica gel adsorbs moisture from the air, preventing damage at the point of use of the compressed air due to condensation or moisture.
 The same system is used to dry the compressed air on railway locomotives, where condensation and ice in the brake air pipes can lead to brake failure.

-Prior to widespread use of air-conditioning, salt shakers with caps containing silica gel beads to keep the salt dry enough to prevent clumping were marketed in the USA, replacing the practice of including a few grains of rice in salt shakers to effect the same drying.
+Prior to widespread use of air-conditioning, salt shakers with caps containing silica gel beads to keep the salt dry enough to prevent clumping were marketed in the US, replacing the practice of including a few grains of rice in salt shakers to effect the same drying.

 Silica gel is sometimes used as a preservation tool to control relative humidity in museum and library exhibitions and storage.

 Other applications include diagnostic test strips, inhalation devices, syringes, drug test kits, and hospital sanitation kits.

+Silica gel is commonly described as a way to remove moisture from phones and electronics accidentally exposed to water, but there are no known controlled studies that compare its actual efficacy compared to simple air or fan exposure.
+The average person is also unlikely to have a sufficient quantity of ready-to-use activated or regenerated silica gel.